About Us

 National Goals of the Pediatric Pulmonary Centers

-• To support diverse and underrepresented trainees and faculty, and increase the cultural competence and skills of trainees and faculty to address health disparities in underserved communities.
+- To support trainees and faculty, and increase the skills of trainees and faculty to address health issues in all communities.